henesy/limbobyexample/README.md

 # Limbo by Example

-Programming examples in the spirit of [gobyexample](https://github.com/mmcgrana/gobyexample), but targeted to the Limbo programming language.
+These are programming examples in the spirit of [gobyexample](https://github.com/mmcgrana/gobyexample), but targeted to the Limbo programming language.

-These exercises are tested on the [purgatorio](http://code.9front.org/hg/purgatorio/) fork of the Inferno operating system.
+These examples are tested on the [purgatorio](http://code.9front.org/hg/purgatorio/) fork of the Inferno operating system.

+Examples will, if they reference lines in source within an explanation, utilize a plumbable string (see: plumb(1)) which indicates the line - or range of lines - which the explanation references.

+Examples are composed in acme(1) which allows you to right click these strings to jump to the relevant source lines.

-The `;` rune in examples indicates a command to be run from the Inferno sh(1) shell.
+The `;` rune indicates a command to be run from the Inferno sh(1) shell.

 ## Building